Global Camphene Market Insights, Overview, Analysis and Forecast 2025

-Camphene Market in South korea – Manufacturing and Consumption, Outlook and Forecast 2020-2026
+Camphene Market in India – Manufacturing and Consumption, Outlook and Forecast 2020-2026

 Camphene is a type of organic compounds, and belongs to bicyclic monoterpene.
 It is nearly insoluble in water, but very soluble in common organic solvents.
 It volatilizes readily at room temperature.